j-f1/tailproxy/README.md

 You  are required to provide the following options:

 - The machine name (env variable: `TAILPROXY_NAME` or first argument to the CLI) to join your tailnet as.
 Note that Tailscale will automatically add a `-<number>` suffix to the name if it’s already taken.
 - The target to proxy to (env variable: `TAILPROXY_TARGET` or second argument to the CLI).
-Format it as `host` (to use the default port 80) `host:port` or `host:port/basepath?foo=bar` (in which case `/basepath` will be prepended to all requests to the upstream server and prepend `?foo=bar` to the query string of all requests).
+Format it as `host` (to use the default port 80) `host:port` or `host:port/basepath?foo=bar` (in which case `/basepath` will be prepended to all requests to the upstream server and `?foo=bar` will be prepended to the query string of all requests).

 Additionally, you can set any environment variables that are supported by Tailscale.
 You’ll most likely want to set the `TS_AUTHKEY` environment variable to a valid [auth key](https://tailscale.com/kb/1085/auth-keys/) so that you don’t have to click the link to approve the new device every time you restart the proxy.
-Make sure to configure the auth key to provision ephemeral and pre-approved devices when creating it for the smoothest experience.
+Make sure to configure the auth key to provision pre-approved devices when creating it for the smoothest experience.

 You may optionally set `TAILPROXY_DATA_DIR` to a directory where the proxy can store its state.
 Currently, we’re just storing the Tailscale state (which is placed in the `tailscale` subdirectory of the directory you provide).
 If you don’t set this, Tailscale will use `/data` if it exists, or a subdirectory named `tsnet-tailproxy` in Go’s `os.UserConfigDir` if `/data` does not exist.